 Nevertheless, singing and speaking differ from each other, and are in some respects even antagonistic.
 Mr. Ellis (op. cit., p.
-1) distinguishes the following points :--- attained at pitches varying by at least a twelfth, and sometimes two octaves or even more.
-In speaking, an audible quality of tone is desired, but one which is not strictly musical, at pitches generally within a fifth, and only occasionally extending to an octave."
+1) distinguishes the following points:-

+- 1. "Singing and Speaking differ in Compass.-In singing, a good and fine quality of tone is sought to be attained at pitches varying by at least a twelfth, and sometimes two octaves or even more.
+In speaking, an audible quality of tone is desired, but one which is not strictly musical, at pitches generally within a fifth, and only occasionally extending to an octave." - 2.
+"SINGING IS AT SUSTAINED, SPEAKING AT GLIDING